Moe Keale: Career

-From 1984 onward, he and his band played two evenings a week poolside at the Sheraton Waikiki.
+From 1984 onward, he and his band played two evenings a week poolside at the Sheraton Waikīkī.

-At the time of his death, he was a hands-on co-owner of the Lomi Shop’s Keiki Wa‘a at the Hyatt Regency Waikiki Resort and Spa at Windward Mall.
+At the time of his death, he was a hands-on co-owner of the Lomi Shop's Keiki Waʻa at the Hyatt Regency Waikīkī Resort and Spa at Windward Mall.
 The Lomi Shop promoted the art of healing through lomilomi massage.

 Moe had a near-fatal heart attack in April 2001 and received a pacemaker implant.
 He used his extension on life to raise $260,000 for the American Heart Association, in order to have portable defibrillators strategically positioned throughout the state of Hawaii.

 He died on 15 April 2002 from a heart attack, aged 62.

 Recognition

-In 2003, the Hawai'i Academy of Recording Arts instituted the Moe Keale "Aloha Is" Award in its Na Hoku Hanohano Awards.
+In 2003, the Hawaiʻi Academy of Recording Arts instituted the Moe Keale "Aloha Is" Award in its Na Hoku Hanohano Awards.